AlexandrovLab/SigProfilerAssignment/README.md

 This software and its documentation are copyright 2022 as a part of the SigProfiler project.
 The SigProfilerSingleSamplePro framework is free software and is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 ## <a name="contact"></a> Contact Information
-Please address any queries or bug reports to S M Ashiqul Islam (Mishu) at rvangara@health.ucsd.edu
+Please address any queries or bug reports to Raviteja Vangara at rvangara@health.ucsd.edu